pyrex8/pico-iie/README.md

 ### Project History

-This project started in 2020 from a lack of desk space, curiosity, and a bit of Nostalgia.
+This project started in 2020 from a lack of desk space, curiosity, and a bit of nostalgia.
 I wanted to play some games and possibly write some code on an Apple IIe.
-I don't have a large enough desk space to permanently set up an Apple computer and monitor plus I didn't want to go down the rabbit hole of looking at modern storage options.
+I don't have a large enough desk space to permanently set up an Apple II computer and monitor plus I didn't want to go down the rabbit hole of looking at modern storage options.

 My first thought was to run an emulator.
 I use Ubuntu as my primary home machine.
 It seemed that the most active project on github was LinApple (https://github.com/linappleii/linapple).
 I had some trouble compiling the project so I went looking for alternatives.
 I found some historical background on LinApple from the person who originally ported AppleWin over to Linux.
  (http://linapple.sourceforge.net/).